melisazatta/1e-pf-zatta/README.md

 ## Courses
 This page shows a button for add a course that opens a dialog.
 Also shows a table with all the courses and actions buttons to modify and delete thems, and other button to view all the courses's details and the students enrolled in.

-Update course's details: Opens the same dialog to add a new course but preloaded with the course's details.
+Update course's details (admin only): Opens the same dialog to add a new course but preloaded with the course's details.

 Delete course (admin only): Deletes the course from the database.
 For security, it will shows an alert.

-View course's details: Redirects you to a page that displays the course's details and all the students enrolled in it.

-Update course's details (admin only): Opens the same dialog to add a new course but preloaded with the course's details.

-Delete course (admin only): Deletes the course from the database.
-For security, it will ask first if you are sure.

 ## Enrollments
 This page shows a table with all the enrollments's details.
 There is also a button to create an enrollment, which opens a dialog to choose a student and a course.
 In the 'Actions' column of the table, there is a button to delete an enrollment.
 This will delete the enrollment from the database.
 For security, it will ask first if you are sure.